acarapetis/nvim-treesitter-jjconfig/README.md

 ![screenshot](./screenshot.png)

-For now it applies only when the first line of a file is exactly the following:
+For now it applies only when the first line of the file is a jj config-schema declaration, e.g.

 ```toml
 "$schema" = "https://jj-vcs.github.io/jj/latest/config-schema.json"
 ```

+(See ftdetect/jjconfig.lua for the exact pattern if you're using something different and having trouble.)

 ## Dependencies